rbind/blog.jemu.name/content/post/2020-03-03-auto-deploying-a-blogdown-blog-the-needlessly-hard-way.en.md

 sudo apt install git-auto-deploy
 ```

-You can check out it's config at `/etc/git-auto-deploy.conf.json` and take note of the configured HTTP port.
+You can check out its config at `/etc/git-auto-deploy.conf.json` and take note of the configured HTTP port.
 I suggest disabling HTTPS (we'll handle that differently) and optionally disable the webinterface unless you want to use it.

 Now that you've installed `git-auto-deploy`, we'll stash it behind a reverse proxy for convenience (no need to remember a port number) and, more importantly, SSL/TLS support – just because it's really cheap to do if you already have a webserver configured anyway.
 A `Caddyfile` entry could look like this: